 If you’re already selling products from a physical location, you probably have a Card Present (CP) merchant account.
 If you plan to sell online or through the phone, you’ll also need a Card Not Present (CNP) merchant account.

 - Independent Sales Organizations (ISOs), Payment Facilitators (PFs), and Acquirers are the organizations that provide merchant accounts.

-- Details on various industry players, such as acquirers, ISOs, and PFs, are available through an internet search or check out https://usa.visa.com/run-yourbusiness/accept-visa-payments.html for more information.
+- Details on various industry players, such as acquirers, ISOs, and PFs, are available through an internet search or checking out the accpeting payments by setting up a Visa Merchant Account page.

 When evaluating payment providers, some things to look for: